 When on the search for a dehumidifier, it is essential to know what type of dehumidifier you need, as there are two main types, and each one tackles the issue of humidity differently.

-A compressor dehumidifier works by drawing in the damp air before passing it over a cold evaporator coil, which operates to condense the moisture out of the air.
+A refrigerant (compressor) dehumidifier works by drawing in the damp air before passing it over a cold evaporator coil, which operates to condense the moisture out of the air.

 Cooled below the air’s dewpoint temperature, the condensation is then collected from the cold coils and water is collected in a pan or tank.

 The dry air in the machine is then passed over warm condensing coils, which heat the air before it is released back into the room.

 In many machines, the dry air is pushed out at a pressure so that it can be directed at specific areas of a room suffering from damp.
 It helps enable an accelerated drying process.

 Desiccant dehumidifiers work by passing air through a rotor that is equipped with moisture absorbent desiccant materials.

 Once that water is removed from the air within the machine, dry air is blown back into the room; encouraging the drying process.